Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Nontechnical description of general equation-free analysis with implicit lifting

 or, in terms of restricting and lifting,

-Projective integration becomes attractive if one can choose $h$ either much larger than $\tskip$ and $\deltat$, or one can set $h$ negative enabling integration backward in time on the slow manifold (cf. \eqref{eq:bweuler} and Figure \ref{fig:profiles}), even though the original system is very stiff in $\R^D$ (and thus, strongly expanding backward in time).
+Projective integration becomes attractive if either one can choose $\Delta t$ much larger than $\tskip$ and $\deltat$, or one can set $\Delta t$ negative, enabling integration backward in time on the slow manifold (cf. \eqref{eq:bweuler} and Figure \ref{fig:profiles}), even though the original system is very stiff in $\R^D$ forward in time (and thus, strongly expanding backward in time).
+For positive $\Delta t$ the restriction on the size of $\Delta t$ is given by standard consistency and stability requirements of the coarse-grained integration method restricted to the slow flow (in general the restriction is $\epsilon\Delta t\ll1$, which makes the maximal stepsize independent of the time-scale separation).
 Note that during computation of residuals and Jacobian matrices one can evaluate $P_\epsilon(\tskip;x)$ as a by-product of the evaluation of $P_\epsilon(\tskip+\deltat;x)$, assuming that the restriction $\restrict$ is of comparatively low computational cost.